How do I provide my prescription?

 - Put on the frame and make sure it sits where you’ll wear it, feels comfortable and appears straight on your face.
 You must measure pupil height on the frame you are purchasing because the measurement is frame-specific.

-- Facing the light, stand arms-length away from your partner with your eyes at the same height.
+- Facing the light, sit arms-length away from your partner with your eyes at the same height.

 - Take a good breath, lower your head and relax your neck.
 As you exhale, raise your head to a comfortable position for looking straight ahead into the distance, just like when you are driving.
 Your chin should be parallel to the floor.
 Avoid extending your head out toward your partner.